CruelDev69/Discord-RPC/README.md

 [Website](https://www.itscruel.cf/)

 # Discord: Ahad#3257
-If you liked this music bot please don't forget to give it a star it would mean a lot.
+If you liked this repo please don't forget to give it a star it would mean a lot.